spd18/AttentionDetection_in_videoFrames/README.md

 This project was developed in **Anaconda Navigator** with **Jupyter Notebook** interface on **Windows**.

+You can also download all project files (prepared dataset, extracted frames, trained models, and results) from this Google Drive folder: [Click Here to Download](https://drive.google.com/drive/folders/1Z2xrf3_nkEdeDJGBDD118uUU5PdK7BLJ?usp=drive_link)

 ### Required Libraries

 Install the following libraries in a Conda environment with CUDA support: